Chinese Five Spice Shrimp And Pasta

 ⅓ Cup Orange Juice

-1 Teaspoon Honey Mustard (or ½ Mustard with ½ Teaspoon Honey)
+1 Teaspoon Honey Mustard (or ½ teaspoon Mustard with ½ Teaspoon Honey)

 ⅛ Teaspoon Crushed Red Pepper Flakes